ApryseSDK/pdftron-react-native/API.md

 #### exportAsImage
 Export a PDF page to an image format defined in [`Config.ExportFormat`](./src/Config/Config.js).

-Unlike DocumentView.exportAsImage, this method should only be called *before* a `DocumentView` instance has been created or else unexpected behaviour can occur.
+Unlike DocumentView.exportAsImage, this method is static and should only be called *before* a `DocumentView` instance has been created or else unexpected behaviour can occur.
+This method also takes a local file path to the desired PDF.

 Parameters: